mantidproject/governance/technical-working-group/workshops/user-meeting-2021-11/planning.md

 ## Possible Agenda

+Each 20 min slot is envisioned as 15 min presentation + 5 min Q/A

 13:00 Introducing the Technical Working Group (Martyn Gigg)

 13:10 What has happened and what to expect (Martyn Gigg)